Paramaatma/Data-Analytics-Application-in-Real-Life-Scenario-Case-Study/README.md

 # Data-Analytics-Application-in-Real-Life-Scenario-Case-Study

+**Task:**
+ task is to give the example(s) of such a real-life situation where we use Data Analytics and link it with the data analytics process.
+You can prepare a PPT/PDF on a real-life scenario explaining it with the above process (Plan, Prepare, Process, Analyze, Share, Act) and submit it as part of this task.

 **Description:**
 We use Data Analytics in everyday life without even knowing it.
 For eg : Going to a market to buy something .